vishnuabhi4/React-Journey/05passwordGen/README.md

 * `const passwordRef = useRef(null);` useRef: This is a React Hook used to create a mutable reference that persists across renders without causing a re-render when the reference changes.
 It returns a ref object.

-# Syntax Referrance
-* `const passwordGenerator = useCallback(() => { ... }, [dependencies]);` :
-What is useCallback?
-* A React hook that memoizes a callback function, meaning it remembers the previously returned result and only re-creates the function if its dependencies change.
-Optimizes performance by preventing unnecessary re-renders of child components that rely on the memoized function.

 * `const passwordRef = useRef(null);`
 * useRef is a React hook that creates a mutable object referred to as a "ref."
 * It's commonly used to access and interact with DOM elements or to persist values across component renders without causing a re-render.